Regularity and stability of feedback relaxed controls: Convergence analysis for vanishing relaxation parameter

 Finally, if we further suppose $H$ satisfies ($S_{\textnormal{loc}}$) with constant $\vartheta\ge 0$, Proposition \ref{prop:grad_H_conv}\eqref{item:grad_H_uniform} ensures that $\nabla H_\eps\equiv \p H_0$ on $G_k$ for all small enough $\eps>0$, which leads to the fact that $\lambda^{u^\eps}\equiv \lam^*$ for all small enough $\eps>0$ on $\cC$ and finishes our proof. \end{proof}

-\begin{Remark}\l{rmk:exact_regularization} One can identify the unit vector $e_k\in \Delta_K$, $k\in \cK$, as the Dirac measure supported on $\{k\}$, which shows that, as the relaxation parameter tends to zero, the agent of the relaxed control problem will emphasize more on exploitation, and the relaxed control distribution will collapse to a pure exploitation strategy for the classical control problem.
+\begin{Remark}\l{rmk:exact_regularization} One can identify the unit vector $e_k\in \Delta_K$, $k\in \cK$, as the Dirac measure supported on $\{\ba_k\}$, which shows that, as the relaxation parameter tends to zero, the agent of the relaxed control problem will emphasize more on exploitation, and the relaxed control distribution will collapse to a pure exploitation strategy for the classical control problem.

-Note that Theorem \ref{thm:ctrl_converge} demonstrates the exact regularization feature of the reward function $\rho_{{\textnormal{zang}}}$ generated by $H_{\textnormal{zang}}$, which means that we can recover the original control strategy in the region $ \cO_{\textnormal{st}}$ based on the feedback relaxed control \textit{without} sending the relaxation parameter $\eps$ to $0$.
-This helps avoid the possible numerical instability for solving the relaxed control problem \eqref{eq:value_relax} with an extremely small relaxation parameter.
+Note that Theorem \ref{thm:ctrl_converge} demonstrates an exact regularization feature of the reward function $\rho_{{\textnormal{zang}}}$ generated by $H_{\textnormal{zang}}$, which means that we can recover the original control strategy in the region $ \cO_{\textnormal{st}}$ based on the feedback relaxed control \textit{without} sending the relaxation parameter $\eps$ to $0$.
+The main intuition of the proof is that the region $\cO_{{\textnormal{st}}}$ can be mapped into a finite number of convex sets (i.e., the sets $(U_k)_{k\in \cK}$ in the proof of Proposition \ref{prop:grad_H_conv}).
+Hence, if a reward function only modifies the pointwise maximum function locally near the kinks, then one can employ the local compactness and local convexity structure of $\cO_{{\textnormal{st}}}$ and the finiteness of the action set $\bA$, and deduce the local exact regularization property in the region $\cO_{{\textnormal{st}}}$.

+The exact regularization feature of $\rho_{{\textnormal{zang}}}$ helps avoid the possible numerical instability for solving the relaxed control problem \eqref{eq:value_relax} with an extremely small relaxation parameter.
 In contrast, the feedback relaxed control $\lambda^{u^\eps}$ based on the entropy reward function $\rho_{\textnormal{en}}$ is always in $(0,1)^K$, and the convergence rate to the original control strategy can be arbitrarily slow. \end{Remark}